TranNhatTan14/Obsidian/Superman/Accomplishments and Achievements.md

 # Definition

 - **Accomplishment** is completing a task or goal, often after putting in effort.
 - **Accomplishment**: Focuses on completing something, regardless of scale or recognition.
-Example: Finishing your daily to-do list.

 - **Achievement** is a significant success, usually with recognition for reaching an important milestone.
 - **Achievement**: Highlights notable success that may require overcoming challenges or be part of a larger goal.
 Example: Winning a scholarship.

 - While the terms overlap, **accomplishment** is broader, encompassing both small and large completed tasks.
 - **Achievement** often implies a level of excellence, requiring skill, effort, or merit, and may carry external recognition.
-- For example, an accomplishment might be publishing a research paper
-- while an achievement could be receiving an award for groundbreaking research in your field.
+- For example, an accomplishment might be publishing a research paper while an achievement could be receiving an award for groundbreaking research in your field.

 # Yes